spencerkopp/UFOs/README.md

 ## Results

+In order to perform a search, all that is necesary is to enter search criteria into the desired category and then press enter.

 An example of filtering the table by the cities column can be found below:

 <img width="947" alt="filter_cities" src="https://user-images.githubusercontent.com/107224097/189417987-9556c937-6615-45ab-b841-3b5d51b452c8.PNG">